Value Binding in AutoComplete

 }

-The following code demonstrates array of int as datasource to the AutoComplete component.
+The following code demonstrates an array of integers as the data source.

 <SfAutoComplete TValue=int?
 TItem=int?
 DataSource="@data" Width="300px" @bind-Value="@SelectedValue">